 It’s winter.
 The weather was so good to move yet the wind was cool and chilling.
 Around 9am when we were fetched from the city and bought “kubos” bread.
 Camels love bread as was explained.
-Passing industrial city penetrating a wide desert for less than an hour was full of stories.
+Passing industrial city and penetrating a wide desert for less than an hour was full of stories.

 Second stop.
 We headed to a real ranch where camels were feed with dry and brown hays.
 I wondered where they took those plants.
 They were not fresh!
 Anyway, the number of camels are wonderful.
-I saw here the youngest camel and donkeys.
+I saw here the cutest camel and donkeys.

 Third stop.
-Before going back, we visited the Fanateer.
+Before going back, we visited Fanateer.
 Flied a kite and enjoyed the green scenario of a clean place with a sea gulf view.